pulgupta/AllRest/README.md

 ##Code Layout

 Each technology is used in a separate package.
 Example Spring demos are placed in a package with spring key.
 Similarly JAX-RS has a separate package.

+##Important Components

+As of now the code highlights the Rest principles using -- SPRING
+  -- JAX-RS
+  -- Integrating hetrogeneous services accross multiple technologies and provider